FTCLib/FTCLib/CONTRIBUTING.md

 ## Main Branches

-The main repository will always hold two evergreen branches:
+The main repository will always hold three evergreen branches:

 - `dev`
 - `master`
+- `docs`

 The main branch should be considered `origin/dev` and will be the main branch where the source code of `HEAD` always reflects a state with the latest delivered development changes for the next release.
 As a developer, you will be branching and merging from `dev`.

 Consider `origin/master` to always represent the latest code deployed to production.
 During day to day development, the `master` branch will not be interacted with.

 When the source code in `dev` is stable and has been deployed, all of the changes will be merged into `master` and tagged with a release number.

+`docs` is reserved for the use of GitHub Pages.
+No deployable code will be maintained on `docs`.

 ## Supporting Branches